 In order to make installable applications startup quickly, the app should not need to communicate with the app server to determine if a customer has already enrolled on the device.
 A simple flag will be stored in the device local storage which will indicate that a customer is enrolled.
 During app startup, if the local flag is set, it will show the ‘login’ page.
 Otherwise it will show the ‘enrollment’ page.

-a separate app in the app store for each of three component banks, the enrollment process must not allow a customer to enroll using an app that does not correspond to his/her bank.
+Since there will be a separate app in the app store for each of the three component banks, the enrollment process must not allow a customer to enroll using an app that does not correspond to his/her bank.
 For example, if the customer downloads the app for CrediChile, the app will call the ‘validate password’ web service function after the customer enters his/her password.
 That function will return customer information, including the ‘primary’ bank of the customer (because some customers have accounts in more than one of the component banks).
 If that information indicates that the customer’s ‘primary’ bank is not CrediChile, an error message should be displayed indicating that the customer should install a different app.

 Each customer enrollment should be written to the ‘audit’ database.